 Graves disease is the most common cause of hyperthyroidism and often affects women.
-It is an autoimmune condition that is associated with circulating TSH receptor autoantibodies leading to overstimulation of the thyroid with excess thyroid hormone production.
+It is an autoimmune condition that is associated with circulating TSH receptor autoantibodies leading to overstimulation of the thyroid gland with excess thyroid hormone production.
 The classic clinical triad of Graves disease involves a diffuse vascular goiter, ophthalmopathy, and pretibial myxedema, although not all features may be present in a patient.
 The clinical diagnosis of Graves disease is confirmed via assessment of TSH and T3/T4 levels as well as through detection of thyroid antibodies (TRAbs, anti-TPO, anti-Tg).
 In addition, a diffuse uptake of 123I may be seen on thyroid scintigraphy.
-Treatment includes β-blockers to quickly alleviate symptoms, antithyroid drugs to achieve euthyroid status, and radioiodine ablation or, less commonly, near-total thyroidectomy for definitive control of the disease.
+Treatment includes beta blockers to quickly alleviate symptoms, antithyroid drugs to achieve euthyroid status, and radioiodine ablation or, less commonly, near-total thyroidectomy for definitive control of the disease.

-- B and T lymphocyte-mediated autoimmune disorder
+- Autoimmunity: B and T lymphocyte-mediated disorder

-- TSH-receptor stimulating IgG immunoglobulin (TRAb; ) → ↑ thyroid function and growth → hyperthyroidism and diffuse goiter
+- General mechanism: B and T cell-mediated autoimmunity → production of stimulating immunoglobulin G (IgG) against TSH-receptor (TRAb; type II hypersensitivity reaction) → ↑ thyroid function and growth → hyperthyroidism and diffuse goiter

-- Symptoms of , especially in females (♀:♂ 4:1)
+- Symptoms of

 Triad of Graves disease

-Ophthalmopathy (see )
+- Ophthalmopathy (see )

 - Dermopathy (pretibial myxedema): non-pitting edema and firm plaques on the anterior/lateral aspects of both legs

-- Best initial test: ↓/undetectable TSH and ↑ T3/T4 (see “Diagnosis” in )
+- Best initial test: ↓/undetectable TSH and ↑ T3/T4 (see “Diagnostics” in )